 This post may contain affiliate links.
 Please read our disclosure policy.

-• Perfect for single servings: This recipe makes one individual pecan pie, so it’s the perfect size for one or two people.
+- Pecan Pie for Two: This small pecan pie is the perfect size for one or two people.

 Ingredients